Skip to content

 • Sapling is an advanced VCS that can replace or complement Git in extremely large, complex scenarios.
 It shines as a scalable, performant, and modern alternative to Git at the core version control level.

-In choosing between them, consider whether your primary challenge lies in the fundamental performance and scaling limitations of Git (Sapling’s domain) or in improving the review and branching workflow within your current Git-based ecosystem (Graphite’s specialty).
+In choosing between them, consider whether your primary challenge lies in the fundamental performance and scaling limitations of Git (Sapling's domain) or in improving the review process, leveraging AI for code quality, and streamlining collaboration within your current Git-based ecosystem (Graphite's specialty).

 Git inspired